tarmack/vim-python-ftplugin/README.md

 To display the docstring of a class/function in the fold text.

+### The `g:python_decorators_in_foldtext` option

+To display the decorators in the fold text.
+Currently arguments to decorators are not shown.

+### The `g:python_decorator_labels` option

+This is a dictionary mapping decorator names to short labels.
+By default it is empty.

 ### The `g:python_check_syntax` option

 Enables automatic syntax checking when saving Python buffers.
 This uses [pyflakes] [pyflakes] when available but falls back on the standard Python compiler for syntax checking.